-These were questions asked by the leaders of a Swedish high school in Malmö at the beginning of the evaluation of joined investment by the Municipality of Malmö, Malmö University and The Swedish Natural Conservation to create a "model school" for developing a way of working with Education for Sustainable Development.
+These were questions asked by the leaders of a Swedish high school in Malmö at the beginning of the evaluation of a "model school" for developing a way of working with Education for Sustainable Development.
+The project was a joined investment by the Municipality of Malmö, Malmö University and The Swedish Natural Conservation.

 The main focus of the evaluation was: How can we create a mindset, competences and an organization in a Swedish school setting that supports pedagogical innovation with the aim of educating young people to act for a sustainable society?

 A big academic institution restructured their departments to get a better integration of research into teaching and practice for all employees.
 The institution used the evaluation as a knowledge base for further development of the organization.
-They wanted to strengthen the positive effects in terms of more research-based work and to minimize the risks in terms of a worsening of the psycho-social work environment.
+Going forward, the leaders wanted to strengthen the positive effects in terms of more research-based work.
+But also to minimize the risks in terms of a worsening of the psycho-social work environment.

-ASKing has been doing on-going evaluations of several projects within the areas of social services, education, employment and health, financed by the European Social Fund and FINSAM (organization for Financial coordination within the rehabilitation sector).
-The focus of the evaluations is often to develop working methods and collaboration structures to coordinate different partners in their service to clients, supporting them in developing better health, getting a job or being an active citizen.
+ASKing has been doing on-going evaluations of several projects within the areas of social services, education, employment and health.
+The focus of the evaluations is often to study and support the development of working methods and collaboration structures between different partners in their joint service to clients.
+The aim is to support the clients in getting a better health, getting a job or being an active citizen.

 Instead of just focusing on activities and short-term outcomes the evaluation helps the project owners to find out how core activities and processes are leading to longterm impact.
 An important part of the evaluation is also to support the implementation of project learnings in the whole organization.